max-hill/virus-project/readme.md

 [here](https://github.com/UWMadison-computingtools-2020/fp-group-6/blob/master/stepsinstructions.md#install-iq-tree).

 ### Install IQ-TREE
-Download IQ-TREE [here](http://www.iqtree.org/) and save it to the `scripts/` directory.
-We used the COVID-19 release 2.1.3 (April 21, 2021) for Linux.
+1. Download IQ-TREE [here](http://www.iqtree.org/) and save it to the `scripts/` directory.

+Note: we used the COVID-19 release 2.1.3 (April 21, 2021) for Linux.
-Instructions for downloading and using IQ-TREE on other operatins systems can be found [here](http://www.iqtree.org/doc/Quickstart) (general instructions) and [here](https://github.com/UWMadison-computingtools-2020/fp-group-6/blob/master/stepsinstructions.md#install-iq-tree) (for Mac OS).
+Instructions for downloading and using IQ-TREE on other operating systems can be found [here](http://www.iqtree.org/doc/Quickstart) (general instructions) and [here](https://github.com/UWMadison-computingtools-2020/fp-group-6/blob/master/stepsinstructions.md#install-iq-tree) (for Mac OS).

-Once you have downloaded IQ-TREE, it needs to be extract.
-To do this, run the following command from the `scripts/` directory:
+2. Extract IQ-TREE: from `scripts/`, run

 `tar -xf iqtree-2.1.3-Linux.tar.gz`

-Run the following command to give the iqtree2 file executable permission:
+3. Give the file `iqtree2` executable permission: from `scripts/`, run

 `sudo chmod a+rx iqtree-2.1.3-Linux/bin/iqtree2`

-Then copy the file iqtree2 to `/usr/local/bin` with the command:
+4. Copy the file `iqtree2` to `/usr/local/bin` with the command:

 `sudo cp iqtree-2.1.3-Linux/bin/iqtree2 /usr/local/bin`

 We are now able to run IQ-TREE by running the command `iqtree2` in any directory.

 ### Running IQ-TREE
 To run IQ-TREE with the full BHV1 dataset, run the following command from the `data/`